-When donating to charity, a stock gift is often a better option than handing cash to your favorite nonprofit organization.
-Nonprofits love to receive cash, but it is not always the most financially sound way to finance operations from a donor’s perspective.
+When donating to charity, a stock donation is often a better option than handing cash to your favorite nonprofit organization.
+Nonprofits love to accept cash donations, but it is not always the most financially sound way to finance operations from a donor’s perspective.
 While many veteran investors know and understand stock donations’ value, many more are just getting started.
 We help everyone who wants to donate stock to charity to do it in the easiest, fastest, and most convenient way possible.
 This article will look at the seven most important things you should know about making stock donations.

-#1: The Tax Benefits Of Giving a Stock Gift Are Enormous
+#1: The Tax Benefits Of Giving a Stock Gift to Nonprofits Are Enormous

 All seasoned investors and entrepreneurs know the basics of the capital gains tax.
 You must pay taxes on all stock profits, which range between 10% and 37%.
 The minimum tax on long-term appreciated stocks owned for more than one year is 20%.
 That is a hefty price tag for stock profits.
-Fortunately, there is a way to avoid this tax by gifting your long-term appreciated stocks to a 501(c)(3) charity.
-You will be able to provide a much-needed economic boost to the causes and movements you care about most while receiving a tax deduction for the fair market value of the donated shares.
+Fortunately, there is a way to avoid this tax by gifting your long-term appreciated stocks to a 501(c)(3) nonprofit.
+You will be able to provide a much-needed economic boost to the causes and movements you care about most while receiving a tax deduction for the fair market value of the donated shares to that nonprofit.

 In 2019, Warren Buffett donated $3.6 billion of Berkshire Hathaway stock to five different charities, which brings his total stock gift donations to almost $35 billion.
 In 2006, Buffett pledged to give away his entire fortune in shares.
 Donating securities is a popular and smart investment move for the wealthy, which means it would be a good idea to start considering this strategy for your benefit as a donor.